• Project

 The Challenge

 Ongoing natural and man-made causes have resulted in significant loss of land mass along the Louisiana coast.
-This erosion has resulted in increased flooding, has negatively impacted residents and businesses, and is threatening industries critical to the state and national economy, particularly ports, commercial fishing, and oil/gas refining.
+This erosion has resulted in increased flooding and negative impacts to residents and businesses, and is threatening industries critical to the state and national economy, particularly ports, commercial fishing, and oil/gas refining.

 The Solution